WLYH (TV): History

 For much of WGCB-TV's history, it operated as a religious independent station, carrying programs from various televangelists.
 It was the only over-the-air source of non-network programming in the area until WPMT (channel 43) relaunched as an independent in 1983.
-On August 17, 2009, WGCB-TV began carrying classic television series daily from 3 to 10 p.m. (such as The Cosby Show, My Three Sons, Gomer Pyle, U.S.M.C., Happy Days, Laverne & Shirley, Little House on the Prairie, McHale's Navy, Hogan's Heroes and Matlock).
+On August 17, 2009, WGCB-TV began carrying classic television series daily from 3 to 10 p.m.
 In 2012, WGCB-TV began carrying select programs from the classic television network MeTV, which also began to be carried on digital subchannel 49.2.

 On September 19, 2012, NRJ TV (a company unrelated to European broadcaster NRJ Radio) announced its intent to purchase WGCB-TV from Red Lion Television for $9 million; the sale was completed on December 3.

 On December 29, 2014, WGCB-TV stopped carrying MeTV programming (as WGAL-DT2 picked up that affiliation) and began carrying select programs from the classic television network Cozi TV, which also began to be carried on digital subchannel 49.2.

 NRJ TV agreed to sell WGCB-TV to Red Lion 49 Media, LLC for $2.5 million on August 29, 2017.
 The sale was approved by the FCC on December 8, 2017.

 In January 2019, Bethlehem, Pennsylvania–based Sonshine Family Television entered into a local marketing agreement to operate channel 49; the station's call sign was changed to WLYH, the former callsign for WXBU.
 The few secular shows that remain on the station are FCC-mandated educational and informational programs for children on Saturday mornings.
 On January 17, 2019, it was announced that Sonshine would purchase WLYH from Red Lion 49 Media for $2.7 million.
 The sale was completed on May 9, 2019.

 Technical information

+Subchannels

 As part of a channel sharing agreement with WHTM, the three subchannels (49.2 Cozi TV, 49.3 Charge!, 49.4 Escape) were dropped.

 Analog-to-digital conversion

-WGCB-TV discontinued regular programming on its analog signal, over UHF channel 49, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 30, using PSIP to display WGCB-TV's virtual channel as 49 on digital television receivers.
+WLYH (as WGCB-TV) discontinued regular programming on its analog signal, over UHF channel 49, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The station's digital signal remained on its pre-transition UHF channel 30, using virtual channel 49.

 WGCB sold its spectrum for $84 million in the 2016–2017 FCC incentive auction and the station was to cease broadcasting on its current digital channel 90 days after it received payment from the FCC.
 The station has a channel-sharing agreement with ABC affiliate WHTM-TV.
 Ironically, WHTM is currently owned by the former WLYH-TV's former owner Nexstar Media Group.

+ATSC 3.0 lighthouse

+Two of WLYH's repeaters are currently broadcasting in ATSC 3.0; they are currently the only ATSC 3.0 stations in the market.